DevrexLabs/devrexlabs.github.io/docs/partition-client/index.md

 ```

 ## Partitioning schemes
 This example partitions using a modulus function.
 Adding/removing nodes means all the data needs to be repartitioned.
-With this scheme, repartioning can consume a lot of time,cpu and bandwidth.
+With this scheme, repartitioning can consume a lot of time, cpu and bandwidth.
 Also, the client needs to be refreshed with the number of nodes.
 To avoid repartitioning you can using a range partitioning scheme.
-With range partitioning you decide up front on which range of keys each node will handle.
+With range partitioning you decide up front on which range of keys each
+node will handle.
 No data needs to be moved between nodes and the client need only be configured once.

 ## Partitioning and ACID
-ACID is gauranteed If and only if every command _mutates_ a single node only.
-If a command mutates the state of more than one cluster node, any concurrent multinode transaction might operate on a mix of old and new states.
-Each node maintains its ACID properties but at the cluster level all but durability are jeapordized.
+ACID is guaranteed If and only if every command _mutates_ a single node only.
+If a command
+mutates the state of more than one cluster node, any concurrent multi-node transaction might operate on a mix of old and new states.
+Each node maintains its ACID properties but at the cluster level all but durability are jeopardized.
 Design accordingly.

-*Atomicity* - A multinode command might fail on one or more of the nodes, either due to an exception, command abortion or system failure.
+*Atomicity* - A multi-node command might fail on one or more of the nodes, either due to an exception,
+command abortion or system failure.
 In that case, the client will throw an exception.